-What to do when you want to check the service history of your next car.
+It's highly recommended to check the service history of a used car.

-Before buying a used car, you should check its service history.
-This will let you know if there’s any finance owing on it, whether it’s been reported as stolen, if the odometer might not be accurate and any other deal-breakers you should be aware of before buying.
+It will tell you if there’s any finance owing on it, whether it’s been reported as stolen, if the odometer might not be accurate and any other dealbreakers you should be aware of before buying.

-The used car market is largely buyer beware, meaning you as the buyer take on the responsibility of checking over the used car and ensuring that everything’s up to scratch.
-A service history check can help you make sure you aren’t getting ripped off.
+The used car market is largely buyer beware, meaning you as the buyer take on the responsibility of checking the used car and ensure that everything’s up to scratch.

 How to find a car’s service history